 Providing Affirmative Care for LGBTQ Patients

-Treating patients within the LGBTQ+ population is not an area most healthcare providers receive adequate training.
-This microcredential is designed to provide essential information about the LGBTQ community with basics on terminology, health disparities, best practices and standards of care for all healthcare providers.
+Serving patients within the LGBTQ population is not an area in which most healthcare providers receive adequate education and training.
+This microcredential was designed by Howard Brown Health to provide essential information about the LGBTQ community with basics on terminology, health disparities, best practices and standards of care for all healthcare providers.

 Date and Location: